 Danhouse is fully committed to the continuous development of its staff, in the same ways as we continuously develop our services.
-This will be achieved by helping all staff identify and meet their own joband business- related development needs.
+This will be achieved by helping all staff identify and meet their own job- and business-related development needs.
 This policy will ensure that we have the adaptability and flexibility to thrive and succeed as a business.
-To do this, all line managers, through the Performance Review process, will ensure that staff have a level of knowledge and skill to fully perform their role.
-Encourage staff to develop within their current role, whilst looking for potential, and find ways for staff to demonstrate their potential.
-To recognise and reward staff development (utilising it wherever possible) and create a learning culture by providing opportunities for learning equal opportunities.
+To do this, all line managers, through the Performance Review process, will

+Ensure that staff have a level of knowledge and skill to fully perform their role

+Encourage staff to develop within their current role

+Look for potential, and find ways for staff to demonstrate potential

+Recognise and reward staff development (utilising it wherever possible) and

+Create a learning culture by providing opportunities for learning Equal opportunities